hixcoder/cpp/README.md

 on the other hand, are typically used when working with scientific or engineering data where the exact decimal representation is not as important.

-can you make A function that takes a constant integer as a parameter.
-It converts it to the corresponding fixed-point value.
-The fractional bits value is initialized to 8 like in exercise 00